edstott/ES-CW1/lab-part-1.md

 ### 2. Set up Raspbian OS

-1. Download and install Raspberry Pi Imager to your computer from here: https://www.raspberrypi.org/software/
-2. Connect the microSD card to your computer.
-Use the USB adapter if your computer doesn’t have a microSD socket.
-3. Run Raspberry Pi Imager.
-It requires admin privileges because it needs to rewrite the file system on the microSD card.
-   1. Select the operating system Raspberry Pi OS Lite (32-bit).
-It’s under Raspberry Pi OS (other) in the list of options.
-   2. Select the SD Card.
-Be careful – you could erase your data if you choose the wrong card.
-   3. Select ‘WRITE’ to download and write the operating system image.
-4. You need to enable the serial console to enter commands on the Raspberry Pi.
-This is done by editing the options that are passed to the Linux kernel when it boots up.
-You need to make this edit on the microSD card now because you have no other way to log in to the Raspberry Pi.
-   1. The image you have written contains a partition called ‘boot’, which you should be able to access as a removable drive through the file system of your computer.
-Remove and reinsert the microSD card if you can’t find it.
-   2. Open the file config.txt with a text editor and add the following to the end in a new line: `enable_uart=1`
-   3. Save the file.
-5. Unmount (eject) the microSD card.
-Remove it from your computer and insert it into the Raspberry Pi.

-### 3. Establish communication with your Raspberry Pi

 > **Note**
 >
 > This guide requires you to enter commands in different places